HewlettPackard/squest/docs/installation/upgrade.md

 # Squest upgrade

 This documentation aims at explaining how to perform an upgrade of squest on new release.

+!!! note

-> **Note:** Read the changelog of the version before performing any update to know what are the breaking changes or specific requirements of the new release.
+    Read the changelog of the version before performing any update to know what are the breaking changes or specific requirements of the new release.

+!!! note

-> **Note:** We recommend performing a manual backup before any upgrade.
+    We recommend performing a manual backup before any upgrade.
 See the dedicated [backup doc](backup.md)

 Stop all containers that use the Squest image
 ```bash